daniel071/ramDownloader/README.md

 - On Windows, double click on the .exe file.

-- On Linux, give it permission to run with `chmod +x ./freeRAM.out` then run it with `./freeRAM.out`
+- On Linux and macOS, give it permission to run with `chmod +x ./freeRAM.out` then run it with `./freeRAM.out`

 You can also compile the source code with `g++ ./ramDownloader.cpp` or `clang++ ./ramDownloader.cpp`